Roger-Rached-ozz961/WinWifiProfilesDumper/README.md

 This tool is intended for network administrators and users who need to retrieve Wi-Fi passwords and network details of Wi-Fi profiles saved on a Windows system.
 It helps in recovering Wi-Fi passwords for networks that the user has previously connected to.

-### tool options
+### Features

 1. **Specific Wi-Fi Password Retrieval**
-   Retrieve the password for a user-specified Wi-Fi network SSID.
+   Retrieve the password for a user-specified Wi-Fi network.

 2. **All Saved Wi-Fi Profiles Dumper**
    Dumps all saved Wi-Fi profiles (including passwords) to a results folder for later review.